nachogoca/blog/content/posts/how-to-write-map-reduce-in-go.en.md

   - distributed systems
 ---

+In this post we'll learn about what is MapReduce and how we can use it.

 ## Problem

 Let's say our job consists of counting words.
 Yes, in the middle of a pandemic, the world needs